-1. Call 911 to report the crash.
-Designate whether private or commercial.

-2. Notify the District Office.

-3. Establish a Command Post and activate the Incident Command System.

-4. Determine if any staff or students are in immediate danger.
+- 1. Call 911 to report the crash.
+Designate whether private or commercial. - 2.
+Notify the District Office. - 3.
+Establish a Command Post and activate the Incident Command System. - 4.
+Determine if any staff or students are in immediate danger.
 If necessary, evacuate to a safe area.
-All others are to remain at their assigned locations.

-6. Take roll and report results to the principal.

-7. Assist emergency responders and coordinate activities accordingly.

-8. Once civil/military responders have taken charge of the accident area, coordinate the release of students (if necessary) with the District
+All others are to remain at their assigned locations. - 5.
+Render first aid as necessary. - 6.
+Take roll and report results to the principal. - 7.
+Assist emergency responders and coordinate activities accordingly. - 8.
+Once civil/military responders have taken charge of the accident area, coordinate the release of students (if necessary) with the District Office.

-Office.